 By Joann Totten As a non-smoker, I never imagined I would be diagnosed with stage IV lung cancer, let alone at age 50.
 But that’s what happened on Aug.
 5, 2015, just six weeks after I started experiencing a non-productive cough.
 The doctors felt certain it was bronchitis, but as a radiation therapist for more … Continued

 Lung cancer is divided into two general categories based on its appearance under the microscope: small cell and non-small cell.
 Non-small cell is the more common type and currently accounts for about 87 percent of lung cancers.
 Doctors make a distinction between the two types of lung cancers because treatment approaches differ for each.
-Symptoms … Continued
+There … Continued